Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 On your website, someone posted how to get rid of mosquitoes using a plastic bottle.
 Wonderful idea, but even better, adding vinegar and sugar water will not just get rid of mosquitoes, but pesky annoying gnats too.

 Today, I made two mosquito traps from soda bottles.
 I did not have any black construction paper but did have black ground cloth.
 I cut a piece to cover the bottle and stapled the fabric on the bottom so it would sit flat.
 This should last longer than paper.
+Using duct tape, I secured the fabric and the two pieces of the bottle.
+Now I am ready to see how many mosquitoes I trap today.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.